 When you look at a blog as a marketing tool, everyone says consistency is key, and that’s true.
 However, when you treat it as an educational tool, you can write stuff whenever you want.
 If you get a question often, blog the answer.
 If you’ve spent the time writing a detailed email, turn it into a blog.

 That way, whenever it comes up again: Boom.
 It takes you no time at all to give the definitive answer without getting weird and sending a 600-word email.
-Not to mention all the other benefits in having it online.
+Not to mention all the other benefits of having it online.
 Matter of fact, if you’ve told me you don’t need a website because you’ve got more referrals than you can handle, you’d be getting a link straight to this baby.

 If you’ve got other problems in your business that impact client service, maybe you can help set expectations.
 Perhaps a blog on ‘What actually goes into your Statement of Advice’ or ‘What is medical underwriting and why is it important to do up front?’ could be both informative and build client understanding.